(1) Walk Thru The Word for Today: Gen 49: 28—33

 (11) Gen 50: 2-3 (Great Preparation Was Made Over Jacob’s Body for 40 Days As Christ’s Presented Himself To His Disciples for 40 Days)

-Jacob is prepared for burial for 40 days, as Acts 1: 3 shows Jesus presented Himself alive to them [His disciples] after his suffering by many proofs, appearing to them during forty days and speaking about the kingdom of God.
+Jacob is prepared for burial for 40 days, as Acts 1: 3 shows Jesus presented Himself alive to them after his suffering by many proofs, appearing to them during forty days and speaking about the kingdom of God.

 Hebrews 10:5-7 5Consequently, when Christ came into the world, he said, “Sacrifices and offerings you have not desired, but a body have you prepared for me; 6in burnt offerings and sin offerings you have taken no pleasure.
 7Then I said, ‘Behold, I have come to do your will, O God, as it is written of me in the scroll of the book.’”
 8When he said above, “You have neither desired nor taken pleasure in sacrifices and offerings and burnt offerings and sin offerings” (these are offered according to the law), 9then he added, “Behold, I have come to do your will.”
 He does away with the first in order to establish the second.
 10And by that will we have been sanctified through the offering of the body of Jesus Christ once for all.

 In Psalm 40: 6-7 Christ says, 6In sacrifice and offering you have not delighted, but you have given me an open ear.
 Burnt offering and sin offering you have not required.
 7Then I said, “Behold, I have come; in the scroll (volume) of the book it is written of me: